 BaseTool

-input, specifying schema viaargs_schema
+!!! example “dict input, specifying schema via args_schema”

-input, specifying schema viaarg_types
+!!! example “dict input, specifying schema via arg_types”

 - assign(**kwargs)[source]